-- Graph Type – Filtering audit records by primary data type in MX.
+- Graph Type – Filtering audit records by primary data type in Digital Sales Platform.

 - Actions – Filtering audit records by the event type (Create, Update, Delete)

-- Subject Types – Filtering audit records by primary/dependent data type in MX.
+- Subject Types – Filtering audit records by primary/dependent data type in Digital Sales Platform.

 - Predicate – Filtering audit records by a predicate.

 - Subject Name – Filtering Subject by the object name of a Subject

 - Username – Filtering audit records by a user.